cyriacd/foundation_tutorial/README.md

-#Tech Task - Foundation Tutorila
+#Tech Task - Foundation Tutorial

 ##This is a basic tutorial for using the responsive front-end framework, Foundation